James Horsburgh: Life

+In March, 1806 Horsburgh was elected a Fellow of the Royal Society.
+His proposers were A B Lambert, H Cavendish, A Dalrymple, Wm Marsden, Nevil Maskelyne and M Garthshore.
+In 1808, he published the India Directory, Or, Directions for Sailing to and from the East Indies, China, New Holland, Cape of Good Hope, Brazil, and the Interjacent Ports.
+This work, as comprehensive as its title suggests, was compiled partly from his own observations and charts, made over 21 years of navigating in those waters, and partly from collating and summarising the journals and reports of other navigators held by the EIC.
+It became a standard work for navigation for over half a century, going through numerous editions, the last being the eighth in 1864.

+Alexander Dalrymple died in 1808.
+Two years later, Horsbrurgh was appointed as his successor in the post of hydrographer to the EIC.
+As hydrographer, he published many new charts.
+In 1816 he published Atmospheric Register for indicating storms at sea.
+In 1819 he published a revised and extended edition of Murdoch Mackenzie's Treatise on Marine Surveying.
+He died in May 1836, aged 74 years.

 Legacy

 Robert Moresby, during his survey of the Maldives in 1834, named a small atoll south of Southern Maalhosmadulhu Atoll after James Horsburgh as a homage to his valuable previous hydrographic work.

 Horsburgh Island in the Cocos (Keeling) Islands is also named after him as is the Horsburgh Lighthouse, located on Pedra Branca, Singapore, the construction of which was funded by a group of British merchants in Canton, China (now Guangzhou).

 Horsburgh was the first to document the island now known as Spratly Island, naming it Storm Island.
-However, Richard Spratly's sighting eventually become the vernacular and led to the naming of the entire region as the Spratly Islands.
+However, Richard Spratly's sighting eventually become better known and led to the naming of the entire region as the Spratly Islands.